Conditional Extremes with Graphical Models: Simulation Study

-Despite being based on different underlying models and having different steps in the graphical selection process, both our graphical selection method and the \citetmain{Engelke_2020} method accurately infer the underlying graphical structure, with the \citetmain{Engelke_2020} method performing slightly better.
-This latter result is not unexpected since the data satisfy the assumption of AD required by the \citemain{Engelke_2020} method.
-In contrast, AD is an edge case of our model.
-A second simulation study, with data generated from the asymptotically independent multivariate Gaussian distribution, is provided in the Supplementary Material \citepmain{Farrell_2024} demonstrates that our method is more generally applicable than the \citetmain{Engelke_2020} method.
+Despite using different underlying models and having different graphical selection processes, both our method and the \citetmain{Engelke_2020} method accurately infer the underlying graphical structure.
+Not unexpectedly, the \citetmain{Engelke_2020} method performs slightly better, either because their model is also the data generating mechanism \citetmain{Engelke_2020} or because the data are AD.
+In contrast, AD is an edge case in the SCMEVM.
+We could more accurately capture AD data by setting $\alpha_{j \mid i} = 1$ and $\beta_{j \mid i} = 0$, but in practice, it is usually preferable to retain the flexibility to capture both AD and AI.
+A second simulation study, with data generated from the asymptotically independent MVG, is provided in the Supplementary Material.
+The results there demonstrate that our method is more generally applicable than that of \citetmain{Engelke_2020}.